 - a.
-By policy, manpower requirements and authorization change requests submitted during the execution year will be processed for the budget year, except under the following circumstances: - (1) Directed by OSD or program budget decision (PBD).
+By policy, manpower requirements and authorization change requests submitted during the execution year will be processed for the budget year, except under the following circumstances. - (1) Directed by OSD or program budget decision. - (2) Directed via the RDP.

-- (2) Directed via the resource decision process (RDP). - (3) Required for the JDAL. - b.
+- (3) Required for the JDAL. - b.
 The annual archiving of current manpower data during the "roll forward" of the database to the next FY occurs at the end of the current year.
 FMTS allows changes to the data after it has been archived to history.
-The appropriate Joint Staff J-1/HCD action officer will accomplish the manpower changes to history at each command. - 4.
+The appropriate Joint Staff J-15/HCD action officer will accomplish the manpower changes to history at each Command. - 4.
 Joint Table of Mobilization Distribution.
 The JTMD is the mobilization equivalent of the JTD and is an integral part of the JMP.
-There are two differences between the JTD and the JTMD: the JTMD will have the mobility block checked (i.e., mobility equals "Y"), and the RIC will indicate a Reserve Component position with either drills (units or individual mobilization augmentee (IMA)) or other (IMA). - a.
-A RIC with the word "Reserve" or "Guard" and "Full-Time Active" in the description but with mobility of "N" is an AGR (Active Guard Reserve) or FTS (full-time support) and will be listed on the JTD. - b.
-The JTMD is addressed in detail in Enclosure K.
+There are two differences between the JTD and JTMD: (1) JTMD will have the mobility block checked (i.e., mobility equals "Y") and (2) RICs will indicate a Reserve Component (RC) position with either drills (units or individual mobilization augmentee (IMA)) or other IMAs). - a.
+A RIC with the word "Reserve" or "Guard" and "Full-Time Active" in the description but with mobility of "N" is an Active Guard Reserve (AGR) or Full-Time Support (FTS) position and will be listed on the JTD. - b.
+The JTMD is addressed in detail in Enclosure J.